Jesca Hoop: Early life

 Hoop was born in Santa Rosa, California, to traditional Mormon parents Janette and Jack Dennis Hoop.
 She grew up singing hymns and folk tunes with her family in four-part harmony.
 At age 14, her parents separated, and two years later she broke away from her Mormon religion.
-Hoop described losing her faith as, "Now I feel free of it: I have faith in people".
+Hoop described abandoning her faith as a process of detoxification, saying, "Now I feel free of it: I have faith in people".

 Hoop moved off the grid into the rural and wilderness areas of Northern California and Wyoming where she, "lived under a tree for a summer, in yurts, in cob dwellings, and in a chicken shack that I converted".
 At the age of 20 she was employed as a wilderness survival guide in a rehabilitation program for wayward teens in Arizona.
 This course involved, "no camp, we would just walk, for two months.
 They would learn how to make fire by friction, and the experience was life changing.
 The environment was transforming".